Chem 105-151: ALEKS

 After you complete the assessment, ALEKS will show you your "Pie."
 This is the central ALEKS report and navigation tool.
 It's a pie chart of all the topics in your ALEKS course, arranged by color-coded subject area.
 Fat slices have a lot of topics in them, and narrower slices have fewer.
 The darker shading on each slice tells you how much of that slice YOU have mastered.
 Your goal in ALEKS Learning Mode is to add topics to this Pie, which will make the dark shading move outward.

-You must master 85% of the topics in the pie (based on your assessment and additional learning) by September 4th, along with a final assessment, in order to receive the 3% towards your final course grade.
-If you fail to reach this goal, the maximum score you can earn in the course will be a 97%.
-Losing this 3% could make the difference of a +/– letter grade on your final course grade.
+You must master 85% of the topics in the pie (based on your assessment and additional learning) by September 3rd, along with a final assessment, in order to receive the points towards your final course grade.

 To demonstrate mastery of a topic, you must select it from the Pie and complete several problems in the topic.
 The exact number of problems you have to do will depend on your answers.
 If you get each problem exactly right, you may have to do as few as 2 or 3 problems.
 On the other hand, if you start getting problems wrong, ALEKS will assign more problems to ensure you have mastery.
 ALEKS will tell you at each step how many more problems you must get right to get the topic added to your Pie.